 This set has many other useful tools such as different sharp-point tweezers, razor knife, magnetizing block, pry tools, etc.

 If this model is anything like the Eaglemoss 1:8 scale Back to the Future Delorean I am building, it is assembled using hundreds of tiny screws.
 The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. As there will so many screws, keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+And, since Eaglemoss includes extra screws in every phase, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I taped the small designation labels included with the screw bags into each compartment to keep everything tidy.